 By attaching the relevant care guideline content to each PA request and sending it directly to Passport providers receive an expedited, often immediate, response.
-Through a customized rules engine, Cite AutoAuth compares Passport's specific criteria to the clinical information and attached guideline content to the procedure
+Through a customized rules engine, Cite AutoAuth compares Passport's specific criteria to the clinical information and attached guideline content to the procedure to determine potential for auto authorization.

 Self-services available in the Cite AutoAuth tool include, but are not limited to MRIs, CTs, and PET scans.
-To see the full list of imaging codes that require PA, refer to the PA Code LookUp Tool at PassportHealthPlan.com.
+To see the full list of imaging codes that require PA, refer to the PA Code LookUp Tool at PassportHealthPlan.com